machingclee/machingclee.github.io/static/media/319-stripe-for-subscription.5d1815f2.md

 ##### Why?

-In stripe each testclocks are mutually isolated worlds, we need to associate each testing stripe users with a test clock in order to view the changes for like **_1 month later_**.
+In stripe testclocks are mutually isolated worlds, we need to associate each of stripe test users with a testclock in order to view the changes for like **_1 month later_**.

 This is a must-have feature for testing **_delayed subscription actions_** like unsubscription, downgrading subscription and also testing the billing behaviour from Stripe.